 In general, keep an eye on your belongings, watch out for pickpockets (especially in crowds), and avoid getting overly intoxicated (especially alone or late at night).

-What to Wear in Paris
+What to Wear in Paris, France

-Our general rule of traveling is that we never expect to (or try to) pass as locals, but we aim to look like expats or frequent travelers that at least know what we’re doing… and, okay, in Paris, we want to look somewhat good.
-It is Paris, after all.
+Our general rule of traveling is that we never expect to (or try to) pass as locals, but we aim to look like ex-pats or frequent travelers that at least know what we’re doing… and, okay, in Paris, we want to look somewhat good.

 The big key to blending in and looking fashionable in Paris?
 Less is more.

-Flats or boots for women depending on the season and casual loafers or boots for men is just fine–much more important than the exact shoe is that they’re very comfortable and well broken in.
+Flats or boots for women depending on the season and casual loafers or boots for men are just fine–much more important than the exact shoe is that they’re very comfortable and well broken in.

 For men, think fitted slacks or jeans, and fitted shirts.
 Not particularly fancy or dressed up, but not sloppy, either.

-Pack clothes you’re comfortable in, leaning toward classic, basic styles and dark colors, and you’ll blend right in (as much as any tourist can).
+Pack clothes you’re comfortable in, leaning toward classic, basic styles, and dark colors, and you’ll blend right in (as much as any tourist can).